Tower Gateway DLR station: History

+Services

+The typical off-peak service in trains per hour from Tower Gateway is 6 tph to and from Beckton via Canning Town.
+Additional services run to and from the station during the peak hours, increasing the service up to 8 tph to and from the station.

 Future

 A Transport Supporting Paper released by the office of the Mayor of London envisages the closure of Tower Gateway DLR station and the branch serving it, with a replacement interchange being provided via a new station on the Bank branch connected to Tower Hill station.
 The reasoning is given that currently, 90 per cent of DLR City passengers use Bank station, but only 75 per cent of services go there; this would increase service to Bank from 23tph to 30tph, thereby unlocking more capacity on the Bank branch.
+In exchange, services from Fenchurch Street railway station might move to the current Tower Gateway location.

 Connections

 London Buses routes 42, 78, 100, 343 and night route N551 serve the station.